What is the climate of Burgundy?

 Most Grand Crus are found mid-slope with east-to-southeast exposure.

-Exposure and soil variation are at their best mid-slope, where grapes are less prone to frost, see longer sunlight hours, and have better drainage.
+Exposure and soil variation are at their best mid-slope, where grapes are less prone to frost, see longer sunlight hours, have better drainage and protection from westerly winds.

 Is the following wine from a single 1er Cru or is it a blend of 1er Cru vineyards?